rashid-aziz-ee/voltpulse-ai-bms/README.md

 ```
 *(Ensure you enter your Google Gemini API Key in the sidebar to activate the AI Co-Pilot).*

-## 🏆 Built for the NEXORA Global Hackathon
 **Built for Impact.
 Driven by AI.**